 It may ask you to type in a display name.
 If it does, most meetings prefer that you type in your real name so they know who is coming into the meeting.
 (There have been issues with malicious folks “zoom bombing” meetings with offensive images, so we are all a little cautious about who we admit in.)

 The test meeting will display a pop-up window to test your speakers.
 If you hear the ringtone, click yes.
-If not, try turning up your computer volume.
+If not, try turning up your computer volume (or unplugging your headphones).
 If you still can’t hear it, click no, and switch speakers till you hear it.